kacheryhub/kacheryhub/doc/channel.md

 In order to create a channel, two technical resources are needed:

 * A *cloud storage space* such as a Google Cloud Storage Bucket; and
-* A *publist-subscribe service API key*.
+* A *publish-subscribe service API key*.

 In addition, each channel needs to have a unique name.

-The cloud storage space provides a central location which all nodes on the channel can make requests to.
+The cloud storage space provides a central location which all nodes on the channel can make HTTP requests to.
 Outbound requests avoid most firewall issues, and also ensure that individual nodes do not need to keep track of how to contact a large swarm of other nodes.
 To minimize the expense of hosting large files permanently on the cloud, this storage space is conceived of as a cache--it need not store most